Your guide to successful HR and HCM software implementation

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-people adopting sound policies underpinned by good products.
-This article focuses on the third P, products, because technology has become pervasive to the extent that for many employees an HR portal has become the face of HR.
+sound policies underpinned by good products.
+This article focuses on the third P, products, because technology has become pervasive to the extent that, for many employees, an HR portal has become the face of HR.

-And the face of HR these days comes predominately from the cloud.
-Any company that, for reasons such as a merger, end of product support or acquisition of a vendor, needs to replace its aging HR system knows that it will have to move to the cloud.
-Cloud software as a service (SaaS) HR vendors number in the dozens, but this article focuses on the three major vendors, the ones more likely than the rest to be included in a customer's vendor shortlist: Oracle, SAP and Workday.
+And that face these days comes predominately from cloud HR software.
+Any company that, for reasons such as a merger, end of product support or acquisition of a vendor, needs to replace its aging HR system knows it will have to move to the cloud.
+Cloud software-as-a-service (SaaS) HR vendors number in the dozens, but this article focuses on the three major vendors -- the ones more likely than the rest to be included in a customer's vendor shortlist: Oracle, SAP and Workday.

-The world's largest business-software vendor took a page from its main competitor, Oracle, and also went down the acquisition road, buying SuccessFactors -- mainly to spruce up its cloud credentials.
-SuccessFactors will appeal to customers who already use it for their talent needs (especially performance or learning) and want to replace their HR system (often based on SAP's traditional ERP HCM) with the SuccessFactors equivalent known as Employee Central.
-Although still young by industry standards, Employee Central has grown in the past few years as it gains more robust functionality.
+The world's largest business software vendor took a page from its main competitor, Oracle, and also went down the acquisition road, buying SuccessFactors -- mainly to spruce up its cloud HR software credentials.
+SuccessFactors will appeal to customers who already use it for their talent needs, such as performance or learning, and want to replace their HR system -- often based on the traditional SAP Human Capital Management -- with the SuccessFactors equivalent known as Employee Central.
+Although still young by industry standards, Employee Central has grown in the past few years, as it gains more robust functionality.

-Despite all the cheers, it is good to remember that Workday is still stronger in the HR administration and payroll segment than in the talent space, although with its new, best-selling recruiting product it is making fast progress in that area.
+Despite all the cheers, it is good to remember that Workday HCM is still stronger in the HR administration and payroll segment than in the talent space; although, with its new, best-selling recruiting product, it is making fast progress in that area.
 Developing its own learning product will reinforce Workday's leadership position.
 Workday also needs to beef up such products as time tracking to allow for more complex scheduling functionality.
-Also it's vital that, for a product targeting global companies, more localized payrolls be brought to market (so far only two are available: U.S. and Canada.)
+Also, it's vital that, for a product targeting global companies, more localized payrolls be brought to market -- so far, only two are available: U.S. and Canada.